calamity10110/glob-lang/STRUCTURE.md

 ### What are Blocks?

 Blocks are separate files that contain specific types of code.
-GLOB automatically creates these blocks from your main file.
+GUL automatically creates these blocks from your main file.

 ### The Six Block Types